-3. Where are your gang policy/regulations located/electronically communicated?
-Policy 5551 http://www.bcps.org/system/policies_rules/policies/5000Series/POL5551.pdf and Rule 5551 http://www.bcps.org/system/Policies_rules/rules/5000Series/RULE5551.pdf are listed on the BCPS Web site.
+3. Where are your gang policy/regulations located/electronically communicated? https://go.boarddocs.com/mabe/bcps/Board.nsf/files/BXA2WG7A28BB/\$file/POL5551\041420 Finalized.pdf

 A synopsis of the policy and rule is published in the Student Handbook and titled Gangs, Gang Activity and Similar Destructive or Illegal Group Behavior.
 This handbook is distributed to all students at the beginning of each school year, reviewed, and taken home by students to be shared with their parents.